olle/talk-query-response/README.md

 #### `Query-Publisher` prepares an `Address`

-If there's an intent to publish a Query, the Query-Publisher SHOULD ensure that there are suitable resources allocated to accommodate a specific Address for any responses to the Query.
+Before publishing a query, the query publisher SHOULD ensure that the specified address can be handled.

-It is left to the implementation to decide on the temporal binding between the _intent_ and the creation of resources.
+_Implementations are free to use a best-effort approach.
 It may be that the only option is to use short-lived or temporary resources, which may or may not fail to be allocated.
-Therefore there's no strict requirement to ensure that the Address can be handled.
-It is assumed that a _best effort_ is made.
+Therefore there's no strict requirement to ensure that the address can be handled._

 #### `Query-Publisher` publishes a `Query`

-At any time can any Query-Publisher choose to express a _need_ and publish a Query.
-No ACK or NACK will be provided and the Query-Publisher MUST NOT assume that the Query has been consumed, or that any Response will be returned, at this time.
+The query publisher can, at any time, choose to publish a query.
+No ACK or NACK will be provided and the query publisher MUST NOT assume that the query has been consumed, or that a response will be returned at this time.

-The Query-Publisher SHOULD entertain the case where the Query is lost, examine options to detect and repair this, if possible.
+The query publisher SHOULD entertain the case where the Query is lost, examine options to detect and repair this, if possible.
 Timeouts, retries or fallbacks are perhaps options to investigate.